csalhab/algorithms-javascript/README.md

         true;

 - You can check to see if your function works properly by opening [palindrome/test.html](palindrome/test.html) in your web browser.

   - Functions that pass the tests will be denoted with a green check mark.

+  - Functions that fail the tests will be denoted with a red X and an error message.

+---

+## Factorial

+A **factorial** of a number is the product of all positive integers less than or equal to the number.
+For more information, see the [Wikipedia page on factorials](https://en.wikipedia.org/wiki/Factorial).

+    * Return the factorial of the given `num` integer.

+    * See the following code for an example:

+      var num = 3;

+    * Given the preceding number, the following should be returned:

+      6;
+      // 1 x 2 x 3 === 6

+    * If given `0`, the factorial should be `1`.
+Otherwise, assume that the given number will be a whole positive number.

+- You can check to see if your function works properly by opening [factorial/test.html](factorial/test.html) in your web browser.

+  - Functions that pass the tests will be denoted with a green check mark.